Treeofsavior/EnglishTranslation/README.md

 1. Wiki - Map has been updated. (**NEW**)

+2. We've temporarily marked unused lines with 'xx' at the beginning of the line. <br>
+   We've added the marks on SKILL.tsv first and the rest will follow suit maybe within the week.

-2. Have you checked out our official Forums?
+3. Have you checked out our official Forums?
 Click [**HERE**](https://forum.treeofsavior.com/) move to the forums for discussion.
 Please login and click on the github icon to link your github account to it as well.

-3. Please use the latest file version before editing the translations :)
+4. Please use the latest file version before editing the translations :)

-4. Scroll down for a preview of how real-time translation works in game!
+5. Scroll down for a preview of how real-time translation works in game!

-5. Be sure to take a look at the [**Wiki**](https://github.com/Treeofsavior/EnglishTranslation/wiki) page for guides and reminders before sending us your translations.
+6. Be sure to take a look at the [**Wiki**](https://github.com/Treeofsavior/EnglishTranslation/wiki) page for guides and reminders before sending us your translations.

 <center><img src="https://fbcdn-sphotos-g-a.akamaihd.net/hphotos-ak-xap1/v/t1.0-9/969383_419497041509849_21485321_n.jpg?oh=4f5a38d7c9f8c311b803b4adb80a0a28&oe=56347E65&__gda__=1444560791_5463c6dc462165446fcead1c56bef11d"/></center>